Last Updated: May 11, 2020; 7:56 a.m.

 - We encourage people to let Special Olympics Washington know if they know of any athletes, coaches, volunteers, or family members who test positive for the virus.

-For FAQs related to the cancelation of Special Olympics Washington’s spring season and our State Spring Games, please read this.
+For FAQs related to the cancellation of Special Olympics Washington’s practices and regional competitions, State Spring Games, and State Summer Games please read this.

 For a general overview of the coronavirus outbreak and what you can do to protect yourself, please visit the Special Olympics International website.

-Bookmark this page for the latest information on the State of Washington’s response to the coronavirus outbreak and for more on Governor Inslee’s stay at home order : https://coronavirus.wa.gov/spread-facts
+Bookmark this page for the latest information on the State of Washington’s response to the coronavirus outbreak: https://coronavirus.wa.gov/spread-facts

 Get the latest updates from the Washington State Department of Social and Health Services.

 Join us for a fun program to stay fit and healthy while you’re at home.
-The 30-Day Fit 5 Challenge is open to all athletes, coaches, partners and volunteers.
+The STAY FIT Challenge is open to all athletes, coaches, partners and volunteers.
 Check out this page for more details.